mizydorek/pands-project-2020/README.md

 ### Data Visualization

-Having a basic idea about the dataset now we can extend that with some vizualizations.
-This will give us much clearer idea of the distribution of input attributes.
+Data visualization is the discipline of trying to understand data by placing it in a visual context so that trends and correlations that might not otherwise be detected can be exposed.
+This will give us much clearer idea of the distribution of input dataset.

 #### Histogram